danielle707/StockX-Predictive-Modeling/readme.md

 ## PROJECT OVERVIEW

-- **MOTIVT: This project aims to investigate the features behind resale premiums on [StockX](https://stockx.com/sneakers) and their prediction power by conduct feature engineering and utilize external popularity index on different brands
+- **ABSTRACT**: This project aims to investigate the features behind resale premiums on [StockX](https://stockx.com/sneakers) and their prediction power by conduct feature engineering and utilize external popularity index on different brands

 - **ASSUMPTION**: Hot sneakers presents little seaonalities, and in this project we will not discuss time series analysis.
 - **DATA**: [StockX Data Challenge 2019](https://s3.amazonaws.com/stockx-sneaker-analysis/wp-content/uploads/2019/02/StockX-Data-Contest-2019-3.xlsx); Demographic Data 2020